-In addition, the Fund's Whistleblower Policy provides mechanisms to allow 'improper conduct', which includes breaches of the law, breaches of AustralianSuper's policies and/or any other misconduct or improper state of affairs, to be escalated and addressed through the proper governance mechanisms at the Fund.

-While the various policies which are referred to in this section relate to a broad range of matters and risks (and are not specific to modern slavery), they assist the Fund in identifying potential modern slavery risks, as explained in further in the following text.

-Procurement supply chain

-The Fund's TPMF was implemented in FY22.
-It defines the policies, standards, systems, processes and people required for a holistic approach to supplier risk management, including modern slavery risks.
+In addition, the Fund's Whistleblower Policy provides mechanisms to allow 'improper conduct', which includes breaches of the law, breaches of AustralianSuper's policies and/or any other misconduct or improper state of affairs, to be escalated and addressed through the minimum rules and requirements that all colleagues While the various policies which are referred to in this section relate to a broad range of matters and risks must follow when engaging and/or dealing with suppliers to ensure there are effective and efficient risk (and are not specific to modern slavery), they assist the Fund in identifying potential modern slavery risks, as identification, management and monitoring processes explained in further in the following text. in place over the entire end-to-end third-party lifecycle.
+The requirements under the TPM Standard apply to Procurement supply chain all new supplier engagements.
+For existing supplier The Fund's TPMF was implemented in FY22.
+It defines arrangements, the TPM Standard has been implemented the policies, standards, systems, processes and people in stages, with initial focus on AustralianSuper's material required for a holistic approach to supplier risk and critical suppliers.

+management, including modern slavery risks.
 In FY23, the ownership of the TPMF was transferred from the Procurement function to a dedicated Third Party Risk, Oversight & Due Diligence (TPRO) function.
 The TPRO team undertakes the due diligence process as part of a broader first line risk and compliance team reporting into the Chief Operating Officer.